-Since 2009 a minimum wage of gross $\notin$ 1,000 per month (14 times per year) is stipulated in the collective agreements (for full-time work).
+Since 2009 a minimum wage of gross €1,000 per month (14 times per year) is stipulated in the collective agreements (for full-time work).
 Excluded are apprentices and trainees.
 Organisations which are not a member of the Austrian Economic Chamber are not subject to collective agreements and thus, are not subject to the minimum wage.
 Furthermore atypical employment contracts could be excluded, too.

 Since the underlying SILC-data is from 2007, we applied minimum wage policy in 2009 and 2010 by adjusting the earnings in the data for this reform.
 After implementation, 19% of the cases with positive income from earnings were increased up to the level for the minimum wage.
 Given that for these 19% the gap between the wage before and after applying the minimum wage is not very high on average, the aggregated changes in outcomes are relatively small.
 Total disposable income, gross employee earnings, income tax and employee SICs increase slightly.
-Owing social assistance payments would be reduced by around 6%.
-While the Gini-coefficient would slightly decrease after implementing minimum wage, poverty rates would slightly go up.
-The latter could be explained by the fact that implementing the minimum wage would somewhat raise the median income but not of those persons below the poverty line.
+Owing social assistance payments would be reduced by around 8%.
+Both the Gini-coefficient and poverty rates would slightly decrease after implementing minimum wage.
 However, as no external reference figures are available, we cannot validate these findings.